Sibyl Wilbur

-Sibyl Wilbur O'Brien Stone (May 27, 1871 – July 21, 1946), best known as Sibyl Wilbur, was an American journalist, suffragist, and author of a biography of Mary Baker Eddy.
+Sibyl Wilbur O'Brien Stone (May 27, 1871 – July 21, 1946), best known as Sibyl Wilbur, was an American journalist, suffragist, and author The Life of Mary Baker Eddy, a biography of Mary Baker Eddy, the founder of The First Church of Christ, Scientist.
 She was a San Diego Branch Member of the National League of American Pen Women and a member of the New England Woman's Press Association.